WooCommerce vs. BigCommerce – Which One Wins?

 WooCommerce vs BigCommerce – Pricing & Fees

 Everyone is sensitive to pricing and want to save as much as possible.
 However, when making decisions that will grow your business, you need to steer away from making the decision purely based on price per month.
-You need to pick the solution that will give you the edge over your competitors while also being able to save you time, but also money in the long run.
+You need to pick the solution that will give you the visibility and conversions you need over your competitors while also being able to save you time, but also money in the long run.
 Luckily, as you’re going to see below, WooCommerce delivers on all fronts, saving you time and money, while also being the high-end choice.

 Since WooCommerce and WordPress are free, your main cost is going to be the ongoing hosting bill.
 Besides that, you will probably need a few plugins and extensions to give your store a few additional functions, e.g. if you want to bill your customers each month, you’ll need the Subscriptions extension.